urnathan/joust/README.md

 ## Building Joust

 Building Joust is reasonably straight forwards.
-The only(?) quirk is that it relies upon my utility project, NMS.
-That provides Makefile & autoconf pieces along with an assert, backtrace and option processing library.
-You'll see there's an `nms` symlink in the top directory.
-You can install NMS in a sibling directory, or replace the symlink with the NMS project itself.
-The former is easier and how I build it.

 You need a C++20 compiler, as I use some features of C++20.
 The configure script allows you to point at special build tools with `--with-tools=TOOLDIR`.
 I used this to point at a prerelease C++20 toolchain.